 Exploration and evaluation expenditures are transferred to mining assets when they are determined to be technically feasible and commercially viable, a development decision has been made, and all necessary mine development permits have been issued.
-The deferred exploration and evaluation expenditures are amortized over the useful life of the ore body following achievement of commercial production, or written off if the property is sold or abandoned.
+The deferred exploration and evaluation expenditures are amortized over the useful life of the ore body following achievement of commercial production.
 Administration costs and other exploration costs that do not relate to any specific property are expensed, as incurred.